Patrik-Stas/indyscan/start/README.md

 One last step before it all clicks.
-If you look at genesis file for this network (`~/.indy_client/pool/INYPOOL_INDYSCAN/INYPOOL_INDYSCAN.txn`), the nodes have are using address `indypool.indyscan`.
+If you look at genesis file for this network (`~/.indy_client/pool/INYPOOL_INDYSCAN/INYPOOL_INDYSCAN.txn`), the nodes have are using address `indyscan-indypool.indyscan`.
 But in reality, we want to connect to the indy pool running in docker, available at on our host at address `127.0.0.1`.

 To fix this: